Electronic warfare: Electronic attack

+On 8 September 2024, Russian drones entered both Romanian and Latvian airspace.
+Romania scrambled two F-16s to monitor one of the drones, which landed "in an uninhabited area" near Periprava, according to the Romanian Ministry of Defence.
+The drone that entered Latvian airspace from Belarus crashed near Rezekne.
+This comes as the ISW noted increased success in Ukrainian Electronic Warfare against Russian drones that resulted in "several Russian Shahed drones (that) recently failed to reach their intended targets for unknown reasons."
+Two Kh-58s also reportedly failed to reach their targets.

 Electronic protection

 Electronic protection (EP), also known as an electronic protective measure (EPM) or electronic counter-countermeasure (ECCM) are a measure used to protect against an electronic enemy attack (EA) or to protect against friendly forces who unintentionally deploy the equivalent of an electronic attack on friendly forces. (sometimes called EW fratricide).
 The effectiveness of electronic protection (EP) level is the ability to counter an electronic attack (EA).

-Flares are often used to distract infrared homing missiles from missing their target.
+Flares are often used to distract infrared homing missiles into missing their target.
 The use of flare rejection logic in the guidance (seeker head) of an infrared homing missile to counter an adversary's use of flares is an example of EP.
 While defensive EA actions (jamming) and EP (defeating jamming) both protect personnel, facilities, capabilities, and equipment, EP protects from the effects of EA (friendly and/or adversary).
 Other examples of EP include spread spectrum technologies, the use of restricted frequency lists, emissions control (EMCON), and low observability (stealth) technology.

 Electronic warfare self-protection (EWSP) is a suite of countermeasure systems fitted primarily to aircraft for the purpose of protecting the host from weapons fire and can include, among others: directional infrared countermeasures (DIRCM, flare systems and other forms of infrared countermeasures for protection against infrared missiles; chaff (protection against radar-guided missiles); and DRFM decoy systems (protection against radar-targeted anti-aircraft weapons).

 An electronic warfare tactics range (EWTR) is a practice range that provides training for personnel operating in electronic warfare.
 There are two examples of such ranges in Europe: one at RAF Spadeadam in the northwest county of Cumbria, England, and the Multinational Aircrew Electronic Warfare Tactics Facility Polygone range on the border between Germany and France.
 EWTRs are equipped with ground-based equipment to simulate electronic warfare threats that aircrew might encounter on missions.
 Other EW training and tactics ranges are available for ground and naval forces as well.

 Antifragile EW is a step beyond standard EP, occurring when a communications link being jammed actually increases in capability as a result of a jamming attack, although this is only possible under certain circumstances such as reactive forms of jamming.